Derived Palintiple Families and Their Palinomials: Introduction

+Comparing the above mentioned classes to Young graph isomorphism classes, Theorem 14 in \cite{kendrick_1} and Theorem 6 in \cite{holt} demonstrate that any $(n,b)$-palintiple generated from a Young graph, $Y(n,b)$, which is isomorphic to $Y(9,10)$, otherwise known as a 1089 graph \cite{kendrick_1, sloane}, is symmetric.
+(1089 is a base-10 reverse multiple whose digits are reversed when multiplied by 9: $9801=9\cdot 1089$.
+In the language of this paper, 9801 is a $(9,10)$-palintiple.)
+Whether or not every symmetric palintiple can be generated from a 1089 graph remains an open question (see the last section for a discussion of this).
+Also, Theorem 31 of Kendrick \cite{kendrick_1} and Theorem 9 of \cite{holt} demonstrate that a palintiple is shifted-symmetric if and only if it is generated by a complete Young graph.
+Shifted-symmetric palintiples are the most well-understood as they are completely determined and characterized by the above works.
+They are also in some sense a primordial class; all two-digit palintiples are shifted-symmetric and are a focus of Sutcliffe's \cite{sutcliffe} seminal paper on the topic.

-The above underscores a primary aim of this paper to begin to understand more fully the asymmetric class.
-We shall describe several families of asymmetric palintiples which are constructed, or derived, from lower-base examples.
-In particular, we will outline some methods for constructing new asymmetric palintiples using as carries the digits of ``old'' palintiples whose Young graph is isomorphic to either the 1089 graph (symmetric palintiple) or a complete graph (shifted-symmetric palintiple) in order to generate examples such as the one given in the first paragraph above.
+As for palintiples whose Young graph is neither a 1089 graph (symmetric) nor complete (shifted-symmetric), the asymmetric class is revealed to consist of an astonishing plurality of Young graph isomorphism classes (i.e., palintiple types) which admit many subclassifications and isolated cases as demonstrated by Kendrick's isomorphism class data \cite{kendrick_2} for all bases less than 337.
+Moreover, this plurality seems to only grow with increasing base as suggested by Conjecture 43 of Kendrick \cite{kendrick_1}.
+This underscores a primary aim of this paper to begin to more fully understand palintiples beyond the symmetric and shifted-symmetric classes.
+We shall describe several families of asymmetric palintiples which are constructed, or \textit{derived}, from lower-base examples.
+In particular, we will outline some methods for constructing new asymmetric palintiples, such as the example already given above, using as carries the digits of ``old'' palintiples whose Young graph is isomorphic to either a 1089 graph (symmetric palintiple) or a complete graph (shifted-symmetric palintiple).
+It is also worth mentioning that, incidentally, three of the four asymmetric examples given in Table 1 of \cite{holt}, namely, the $(14,9)$, $(22,7)$, and $(11,7)$-palintiples given by $(11, 9, 1, 4, 1)_{14}$, $(16, 13, 3, 8, 2)_{22}$, and $(8, 9, 10, 2, 1)_{11}$, respectively, are also examples of palintiples \text{derived} from lower-base palintiples.

-Kendrick \cite{kendrick_1} mentions that it is still quite poorly understood how the number and graph theoretical aspects of the palintiple problem relate to one another.
-Our work, which relies mostly upon elementary results, gives rise to some concrete questions as to how the derived palintiple families described here can be classified according to Young graph isomorphism as well as suggest how Young graph isomorphism classes might be generated from others.
+Kendrick \cite{kendrick_1} mentions that it is still quite poorly understood how the number and graph-theoretical aspects of the palintiple problem relate to one another.
+Our work, which relies mostly upon elementary results, gives rise to some concrete questions as to how the derived palintiple families described here can be classified according to Young graph isomorphisms, as well as suggest how Young graph isomorphism classes might be generated from others.